Aholicknight/memcached/README.md

 # memcached
 memcached Proof of Concept Amplification via spoofed source UDP packets.

-# What is this?
-This is memcached.
-A tool used to attack people with vulnerable machines.
+# This program only runs on linux not windows.